 Section 3.3 Nomination, Election and Term of Office of Directors

-The initial Directors shall be the Board of Trustees serving as Trustees of the Former IETF Trust at the time of formation of the IETF Trust, namely three Directors designated by the IETF NomCom (each, an “IETF Director”), one Director by the IESG (the “IESG Director”), and one Director by the ISOC (the “ISOC Director”).
-Each such Director shall serve for a term ending on the date that such individual’s term as a Director was to terminate under the Second Amended and Restated Agreement of the IETF Trust at the time such individual was elected to their current term.
+The initial Directors shall be the Board of Trustees serving as Trustees of the Former IETF Trust at the time of formation of the IETF IPMC, namely three Directors designated by the IETF NomCom (each, an “IETF Director”), one Director by the IESG (the “IESG Director”), and one Director by the ISOC (the “ISOC Director”).
+Each such Director shall serve for a term ending on the date that such individual’s term as a Director was to terminate under the Second Amended and Restated Agreement of the IETF IPMC at the time such individual was elected to their current term.

-Thereafter, at such time as the term of a Director expires, the entity that appointed such individual under the Former IETF Trust shall propose an individual (who may be the same individual) for election by the Board of Directors to serve as an IETF NomCom, IESG, or ISOC Director, as applicable, and the Board of Directors shall elect such candidate to serve for a term of three years (in the case of an IETF Director), two years (in the case of an ISOC Director) and two years (in the case of the IESG Director).
+Thereafter, at or before such time as the term of a Director expires, the entity that appointed such individual under the Former IETF Trust shall nominate an individual (who may be the same individual) for election by the Board of Directors to serve as an IETF NomCom, IESG, or ISOC Director, as applicable, and the Board of Directors shall elect such candidate to serve for a term of three years (in the case of an IETF Director), two years (in the case of the ISOC Director) or two years (in the case of the IESG Director).

-If at any time a Nominating Organization wishes to replace its representative on the Board of Directors, it may give written notice of the name of its Director representative to be replaced (in the case of the IETF NomCom), and the name of its replacement Director.
-Upon receipt of such notice, the Board of Directors shall, within thirty (30) days, terminate the current Director and elect the replacement Director, who shall serve for the balance of the term of the Director replaced.

-Each Director shall hold office until the earliest to occur of (i) the expiration of the term for which such Director was elected and such Director’s successor is elected and qualified; or (ii) the death, resignation, or removal of such Director.
+Each Director shall hold office until the earliest to occur of (i) the expiration of the term for which such Director was elected and such Director’s successor is elected and qualified; or (ii) the death, resignation, replacement or removal of such Director.

-Section 3.4 Resignation and Removal
+Section 3.4 Resignation and Removal; Replacement

-Any Director may resign at any time upon notice to the IETF Trust in writing or by electronic transmission at the principal place of business of the IETF Trust or to the Chair or Secretary.
+Any Director may resign at any time upon notice to the IETF IPMC in writing or by electronic transmission at the principal place of business of the IETF IPMC or to the Chair or Secretary.
 Such resignation shall be effective upon receipt unless it is specified to be effective at some other time or upon the happening of some other event.
-Upon receipt of a resignation, the Secretary or another representative of the IETF Trust shall request the name of a replacement Director from the appropriate Nominating Organization if the same has not already been received, and the Board of Directors shall, within thirty (30) days of receiving the name of such replacement, elect that person as a Director, who shall serve for the balance of the term of the Director replaced.
+Upon receipt of a resignation, the Secretary or another representative of the IETF IPMC shall request the name of a replacement Director from the appropriate Nominating Organization if the same has not already been received, and the Board of Directors shall, within thirty (30) days of receiving the name of such replacement, elect that person as a Director, who shall serve for the balance of the term of the Director replaced.

+If at any time a Nominating Organization wishes to remove a Director designated or proposed by such Nominating Organization, it may give written notice thereof to the Board of Directors (in the case of the IETF NomCom, including the name of the Director to be removed), and proposing an individual to serve as the replacement Director.
+Upon receipt of such notice, the Board of Directors shall, within thirty (30) days, remove the current Director and elect the replacement Director, who shall serve for the balance of the term of the removed Director.

 Section 3.5 Operations in the Event of Vacancies

 In the event and during the continuance of a vacancy in the Board of Directors, the remaining Directors, except as otherwise provided by law or these By-laws, may exercise the powers of the full Board of Directors until the vacancy is filled.